In this article

 Monk vs Fazeshift: Which Should You Choose in 2026?

-Monk and Fazeshift are both AI-native accounts receivable platforms that sit on top of your existing ERP, so the question is rarely whether AI runs your AR and more about how deep the collections engine goes and how much of the cash cycle each one covers.
-Monk is a full contract-to-cash platform: AI-native collections, cash application, and 600+ AP portal submissions in one system.
-Fazeshift focuses on AI AR agents that overlay systems like NetSuite and QuickBooks.
-For a growing SaaS or venture-backed finance team, the deciding factor is usually collections depth and breadth of the cycle.
+Monk and Fazeshift are both AI-native accounts receivable platforms that sit on top of your existing ERP, so the deciding factor is rarely whether AI runs your AR and more about how deep the collections engine goes and how much of the cash cycle each one executes.
+Monk is an AI-native invoice-to-cash platform that runs collections and cash application end to end, with a forecasting and strategic layer on top.
+Fazeshift provides AI AR agents that overlay systems like NetSuite and QuickBooks to handle invoicing, reconciliation, and collections.
+For any B2B finance team that has outgrown spreadsheets and manual follow-up, the choice usually comes down to collections depth and how much of the cycle you want one platform to own.

 What Is Each Platform Built For?